Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 11. Optional: click to enable [**Auto Approve**](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps/) for application registration requests

-12. Toggle the **Application registration enabled** button to be True
+12. Toggle the **Application registration enabled** button to be True to allow Dev Portal developers to register their applications for the API product version.

 13. Click **Save**